StickyMat System – 220W/m²

 Installation Overview

-Cut the mesh (never the cable) to turn the mat
+- Cut the mesh only, never the cable, to turn and position the mat

-Correct insulation beneath the system is essential for efficiency and performance.
+Correct insulation beneath the system is essential for good performance and lower running costs.

 Short Comparison